 Lightweight and Faster than the Competition.

-Vox Messenger is a secure alternative to other popular chat messenger apps.
+Vox Messenger is an ad-free, secure and end-2-end encrypted alternative to other popular chat messenger apps.

 Available for Free.
-Whitelabel Corporate Edition Coming Soon.
+Whitelabel Corporate Edition Available on Request.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.